InterQnet: A Heterogeneous Full-Stack Approach to Co-designing Scalable Quantum Networks: Heterogeneous Devices

 \subsection{Summary of Achievements and Open Challenges}

+Table~\ref{tab:devices} shows a summary of the current development status of InterQnet devices.
 For Yb atoms, we have demonstrated high-fidelity atom-photon entanglement directly in the telecom band---a key building block for remote entanglement.
 The main limitation today is photon collection efficiency.
 In the near term we are improving rates with parallel multiplexing; in the longer term we will couple atoms to optical cavities to enhance collection.
-In Er-doped TiO\textsubscript{2}, we have achieved a $1000\times$ narrowing of homogeneous linewidths at sub-Kelvin temperatures.
+This will bring us to the device performance parameter required for InterQnet-Achieve, nameky, 1~Hz heralded entanglement rate with fidelity \textgreater{}0.99.
+In Er-doped TiO\textsubscript{2} we have achieved a $1000\times$ narrowing of homogeneous linewidths at sub-Kelvin temperatures.
 This is critical for isolating single ions and achieving long coherence.
-Next steps include fabricating high-Q cavities and verifying performance with single emitters for telecom-compatible quantum memory.
-For superconducting devices, we are nearing completion of two key components: SNAIL-based readout resonators and piezo-optomechanical transducers with phononic crystal engineering.
-Upcoming work will focus on tuning nonlinearity and boosting mechanical Q to improve conversion efficiency.
-In frequency conversion, we have recently completed classical characterization of the devices, and we are now investigating noise sources---especially Raman noise---to support quantum-compatible conversion.
+Next steps include fabricating high-Q cavities and verifying performance with single emitters for telecom-compatible quantum memory to achieve heralded entanglement rates of 1~Hz.
+For superconducting devices, we are nearing completion of two key components: frequency-tunable qubit readout resonators and high-efficiency, low-noise piezo-optomechanical transducers.
+Upcoming work will focus on engineering the nonlinearity and tunability of the readout resonator and boosting mechanical Q to improve the photon conversion efficiency of the transducer.
+These efforts will get us closer to the required \textgreater{}50\% conversion efficiency with low added noise ($\lesssim0.1$) for quantum operations for the InterQnet-Achieve demonstration.
+In frequency conversion, we have recently completed classical characterization of the devices, and we are now investigating noise sources---especially Raman noise---to support quantum-compatible conversion (i.e., efficiency \textgreater{}50\% with negligible dark count noise).
 Altogether, these efforts represent diverse but converging progress toward scalable, hardware-aware entanglement distribution across heterogeneous platforms.